AdrienFausteGay/GRAFS-E/docs/source/index.rst

 system-wide flux computation via an adjacency matrix.

 All these function can be used with python installation using 'pip install grafs_e'.
+Once grafs-e installed, you can run 'grafs-e' command in terminal to lauch graphical interface on local.

+Graphical interface is accessible online at grafs-e.streamlit.app

 Contents:
 ---------